Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/01-taxonomic.md

 keypoints:
 - "Taxonomy can only be assigned by comparing against a database with genome annotations.
 These are not exhaustive and so many things will remain unannotated depending on the samples you are analysing."
 - "Taxonomic assignment can be done using Kraken2."
-- "Krona and Pavian are web based tools that can be used to visualize the assigned taxa."
+- "Pavian is a web based tool that can be used to visualize the assigned taxa."
 ---
 ## What is taxonomic assignment?